Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/de/build-node-interaction.md

 ## AXIASolar RPC

-The Parity AXIASolar client exposes HTTP and WS endpoints for RPC connections.
+The Axia AXIASolar client exposes HTTP and WS endpoints for RPC connections.
 The default ports are 9933 for HTTP and 9944 for WS.

 To get a list of all RPC methods, the node has an RPC endpoint called `rpc_methods`.